What federal health agency cuts mean for tobacco control

 - CTP Director Brian King was placed on administrative leave.

 - The leadership of the Office of Science, responsible for the review of tobacco products, was removed.
+Matthew Farrelly was reinstated as Director of the Office of Science in October.

 - Staff responsible for issuing warnings letters and penalties to retailers selling tobacco products to underage people were laid off and have since been asked to temporarily return